miguelrincon/miguelrincon.github.io/_posts/2019-05-10-non-agile-agile.md

 Over the years, we found that breaking projects into pieces worked, even at the purchasing level.

-### Make a minimum viable... project?
+### Minimum viable... project?

-We often spend time with the customer, understanding their pain points and ideas for the upcoming project.
-We collaborate closely with them in drafting a plan on what the future projects are like... we know Agile so we know that **a project can be many projects**.
+We often spend time with the customer, understanding their pain points and ideas for the upcoming needs.
+We collaborate closely with them in drafting a plan on what the future needs are.
+Our key is that we know Agile so we know that **a project can be split in several projects**.

-Even before the bidding process starts, we are able to split our project into in phases, each with their own cycle of delivery and plan (sounds like agile?).
+Even before the bidding process starts, we are able to conceive our project as in phases, each with their own cycle of delivery and plan (much like agile).
 Certainly, we don't get to have a billed project as small a single iteration, but we do get close.
-For a typical iteration of 2 weeks, we typically have a "project" of typically 4-8 iterations (4 months).
+Internally, we use an iteration of 2 weeks, and we typically sign a "project" of 4-8 iterations (2-4 months).

-If we identify that the project is larger than that, we often advise to split it, or at least create different work packages for each component of the application which can be invoiced separately.
+If we identify that the upcoming project is larger than that, we often advise to split it, or at least create different work packages for each component of the application which can be invoiced separately.

 ## Tactics

+Once the project is split, we use more usual Agile process inspired in Scrum.

 ### Our Team